knwachuk/scrubber_bubble/README.md

-# scrubber_bubble
+# Scrubber Bubble
-Web scrapping utility for researchers using some machine learning to understand your preference.
+Web scrapping utility for researchers using some machine learning to understand your search and article preferences.